kagiko/vaultwarden-wiki/Enabling-HTTPS.md

   > `[ERROR] environment variable ROCKET_TLS={certs="/ssl/ecdsa.crt",key="/ssl/ecdsa.key"} could not be parsed`

   (There's nothing wrong with the format of the environment variable itself; it's the cert/key contents that Rocket can't parse.)
+* If running under Docker, remember that bitwarden_rs will be parsing the `ROCKET_TLS` value when running inside the container, so make sure the `certs` and `key` paths are how they would appear inside the container (which may be different from the paths on the Docker host system).

 ```sh
 docker run -d --name bitwarden \